Andrej-Peplinski-HBK/openDAQ/app/license_application/README.md

     ```

 ## Workflow
-After the compilation you will be able to run the application from the output directory.
+After compilation, you will be able to run the application from the output directory.

 It is recommended to have three versions of `license_library`: